davewhiteland/compsci-superbasics/collections/_file-system/file-manager.md

 ## How to launch a file manager

-Each operating system has differnt ways of launching the file manager, but in general either:
+Each operating system has different ways of launching the file manager, but in general either:

 * double-click on a directory icon